SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10part-2-lets-tax-the-brain.markdown

 - Replace all references to “ParticleEmitter” with “ParticleEffect” so we are using the new effect we have (mainly in all the pool declarations so that it is using the new effect generator)
 - Replace statements that refer to “Active” with “isActive” (this is because I wanted to change Robin’s code as little as possble, you could just rename the isActive in the particle classed to Active if you wished), this is mainly in the update and Draw functions
-- Add a new variable at the start of the class just after the textures dictionary for “SpriteBatch m\_batch;”.&nbsp; this just a quick way of getting access to the main game spritebatch without having to create another and pass this on to the Effect generator to draw the particles (since previously it was the manager that drew the particles)
+- Add a new variable at the start of the class just after the textures dictionary for “SpriteBatch m\_batch;”.  this just a quick way of getting access to the main game spritebatch without having to create another and pass this on to the Effect generator to draw the particles (since previously it was the manager that drew the particles)
 - Alter the constructor for the Particle manager class like so (which accepts the sprite batch from the game class and stored it for use later):